CS601-F18/side-project-hiepbui11395/README.md

 ### Part 7 - Commenting/Chatting
 Two USER(GAMER) can communicate with each other after they login and go to the other profile.
-[] Add database to support comment function
+[x] Add database to support comment function
-[] Implement comment function
+[x] Implement comment function
+[x] Calculate overall score of account after it has new comment.

 ### Part 8 - Donating(Considering)
 One user can donate to the other (Mock only)